 - Knowledge Badge.
 These are earned by demonstrating knowledge of a topic during an assessment.

 - Skill Badge.
-These are earned by applying and sharing a skill in an actual work project.
+These are earned by applying and sharing a skill in a work project.
 They offer a way for people to demonstrate the achievement of new skills, where traditional qualifications, perhaps earned many years previously, may no longer accurately represent someone’s skills—especially concerning emerging skills.

-PwC’s Digital Acumen badge is a knowledge badge that requires the completion of 25 hours of learning activities, application of the skill in four 1-hour simulations, and a comprehensive assessment following industry guidelines.
+PwC’s Digital Acumen badge is a knowledge badge that requires completing 25 hours of learning activities, applying the skill in four 1-hour simulations, and a comprehensive assessment following industry guidelines.
 These credentials are rigorously assessed and require hard work and competence to earn.

 All these metrics are segmented by territory.
-So people responsible for badging in a specific region can only see their own data, and the global team can compare uptake between regions.
-In addition, these metrics are presented as trends over time, so PwC can see how the use of digital credentials is developing.
+So, people responsible for badging in a specific region can only see their own data, and the global team can compare uptake between regions.

 This example dashboard illustrates the kinds of reporting you can create around digital credential utilization.

-From a skills analysis perspective, badging data tells you who in the organization has particular skills.
-This data can be significantly more valuable than other sources of skills data.
-That’s because a robust assessment process has verified the achievement of the skill.
+This data can be significantly more valuable than other skills data sources because a robust assessment process has verified the achievement of the skill.
 In contrast, skills data from other sources—such as an LXP—might only be based on the learner’s self-assertion of the skill or a recommendation from a colleague.

 From there, you can:

-These actions can save significant administration time in awarding credentials and enable you to scale.
+These actions can save significant administration time in awarding digital credentials and enable you to scale more efficiently.

-As you may have guessed from the previous section, the business case for including Watershed in your digital credentials implementation is multi-faceted.
-Watershed provides many benefits, all of you should include in your case:
+As you may have guessed from the previous section, the business case for including Watershed in your digital credentials strategy and implementation is multi-faceted.

 - Digital credentials analytics to help keep the implementation on track and ensure credentials are being used to the maximum effectiveness